Human branding: Protests

 In symbolic solidarity with Calf 269, protesters in Israel subjected themselves to branding on World Farm Animals Day (Gandhi's birthday): October 2, 2012.
 This act was emulated by others in England and Czechia.
-An English protester who was interviewed justified the extremism as a reaction to the extreme cruelty perpetrated by the dairy industry such as shooting calves at birth.
+An English protester who was interviewed explained the act as a reaction to the extreme cruelty perpetrated by the dairy industry such as shooting calves at birth.